-As a result, you will hear in discussions with executives they are experiencing:
+As a result, you will hear in discussions with executives that they are experiencing:

 - Diminished market awareness vs. competition

-- Positioning and branding with customers are too strongly influenced by competition
+- Competition impacting positioning and branding with customers

-- Competition is based on price in later stage sales
+- Competition based on price in later stage sales

-- Equity funding to fuel growth is difficult to secure
+- Challenges in accessing equity funding to fuel growth

 When your content strategy engages both internally and externally, you are in a better position to build an experience beyond the web by extending your strategy to your front line employees and the customers they serve.
 Imagine using content to fuel thought-leading conversations among your company departments, which then integrate newly learned messaging, engagement techniques and marketing technology into their workflows and customer encounters.